jam-odoo/odoo-client-api/README.md

 -

 Odoo has every powerful workflow engine and the lib facilitate you `workflow` engine methods like Create workflow for some record, or delete the workflow, validate workflow, trigger workflow signals.
 Below are example of all available methods that can be used.
+Suport for `worflow` is for Odoo/OpenERP v9 or earlier versionoly, from Odoov10 the workflow engone is discontinued.

 ```
 from odooclient import client